2.1 Backward-facing step

 The type of simulation is first specified by the simulationType keyword.
 The RAS entry indicates a Reynolds-averaged simulation, the standard form of turbulence modelling.
 The RAS sub-dictionary includes the model entry which is set to the well-known eqneqn model by the kEpsilon entry.
 The turbulence keyword provides a switch to turn the modelling on and off.
 The model coefficients have default values which can be overridden with additional entries in the momentumTransport file.
 When the printCoeffs switch in on, the coefficients are printed to the terminal when the case is run.
 The viscosityModel entry confirms the fluid is modelled as Newtonian (which is the default model, so the entry could be omitted).

 The eqneqn model solves transport equations for: eqn, the turbulent kinetic energy; and, eqn, the turbulent dissipation rate.
-The initial and boundary conditions for those fields are configured in the 0/k and 0/epsilon files, respectfully.
+The initial and boundary conditions for those fields are configured in the 0/k and 0/epsilon files, respectively.

 In particular, the turbulent fields must be initialised with suitable internal and inlet values.
 Turbulent kinetic energy eqn can be calculated by